 The cost of a home inspection will vary depending on if its a condo, townhouse or single family home and the size of the property but will typically start at $500 and up.
 This expense can be well worth it as the inspection could give you peace of mind about the house you are buying, help you decide to not buy the property, or negotiate with the seller for repairs or credits for any issues with the house before you actually buy it.

-Now that you know how important it is to have a home inspected, here’s a general home inspection checklist of the components and systems that should be inspected per the California Real Estate Inspection Association standards of practice:
+Now that you know how important it is to have a home inspected and roughly how much it might cost, here’s a general home inspection checklist of the components and systems that should be inspected per the California Real Estate Inspection Association standards of practice:

 Foundation, basement and under-floor areas